 Claas Tractors and Combines

-One of the most important aspects of any cabin in the need for good communication between the driver and vehicle.
-At any instant, the operator needs to know the status of the vehicle and its current operations, and bring attention to the most pressing aspects.
-For that, it is important that any controls, lights, and displays are ordered in a logical, hierarchical fashion, allowing the more important functions and alerts to be visually dominant.
+Intuitive operations are among the most critical aspects of any cabin in need of good communication between drivers and vehicles.
+At any instant, the operator needs to know the vehicle's status and its current operations and bring attention to the essential aspects.
+For that, any controls, lights, and displays must be ordered in a logical, hierarchical fashion, allowing the more essential functions and alerts to be visually dominant.

-It also important to not over-burden the information on the screen -often 'downgrading' some items to be on-dash LEDs instead of on-screen icons is a good way of reducing visual noise on the screen, and alerting the controller to certain aspects in their peripheral vision.
+It is also important to not over-burden the screen's information -often 'downgrading' some items to be on-dash LEDs instead of on-screen icons.
+It is a good way of reducing visual noise on the screen, alerting the controller to certain aspects of their peripheral vision.